Freed hostage Joshua Boyle on why he went to Afghanistan and what his kidnappers wanted

 They are free and safe, but the scars from five years held hostage by a ruthless group linked to the Taliban run deep and raw.

 Joshua Boyle, his wife, Caitlan Coleman, and their three children are now sheltered in Boyle's parents' home in Smiths Falls, Ont.
-In an interview with CBC News correspondent Susan Ormiston on Sunday, Boyle described their kidnappers' apparent motives, the conditions of their confinement and the final moments of their rescue last Wednesday.
+In an interview on Sunday, Boyle described their kidnappers' apparent motives, the conditions of their confinement and the final moments of their rescue last Wednesday.

 Boyle, a Canadian, and Coleman, a U.S. citizen, had been married just a year when they embarked on a backpacking tour of Central Asia in the summer and fall of 2012.
 Of his decision to go to Afghanistan, Boyle said he felt propelled by a sense of mission — to help people, "to fix things."